Deniskakaka/VanGoux/README.md

 # macet2 this is my second maket made on the scss
-he has two point first 1024px this breakpoint mobile version more than 1024px it full version.
+it has two versions mobile up to 1024px and the full version from 1025px more than 1024px it full version.

 # used technologies: